 Now that you’ve lower the immune response by eliminating food allergies, you can begin to minimize inflammation, replace the beneficial bacteria and yeasts and heal the intestinal lining.
 Here are some supplements that are highly used and recommended by doctors:

 These act to coat and soothe the GI lining.
 It’s like a protecting ointment for the intestinal tract.
 Since the mucous layer is often depleted, these will help!
 Choose one from this group:

-- Bioclinic Naturals- Deglycyrrhizinated Licorice (DGL): Chocolate Coconut Dream or Light Licorice Flavor – Chew a couple before each meal!
+- Bioclinic Naturals- Deglycyrrhizinated Licorice (DGL): Light Licorice Flavor – Chew a couple before each meal!

 - Nature’s Way- Marshmallow herb: liquid or capsules